<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 What other options do I have?

-No matter your interior finish, concrete pools are rough to the touch and super expensive, but they aren't your only pool option.
+No matter your interior finish, concrete pools tend to be rough to the touch and more expensive, but they aren't your only pool option.

-Fiberglass, however, has a smooth finish (the gelcoat) that requires almost no upkeep and looks gorgeous.
+Fiberglass, however, has a smooth finish (the gelcoat) that is reported by homeowners as the easiest to maintain.

 If you’re looking for a pool with a smooth, low-maintenance interior surface, you may want to consider a fiberglass pool.
 They’re high-quality, look lovely, and will last you for a long time.